TimeClock Plus

-TCP Software (TimeClock Plus, LLC) is a cloud-based time and attendance workforce management system founded in 1988 to serve the time tracking needs in the restaurant industry.
-Developed as a DOS application, the system developed into a Windows application, and ultimately into a web application.
-The software is available under a perpetual license or a SaaS (Software as a service) and serves approximately 30,000 customers with millions of users in both the public and private sectors.
+TCP Software (TimeClock Plus, LLC) is a cloud-based time and attendance workforce management system founded in 1988 to serve the time-tracking needs of the restaurant industry.
+Developed as a DOS application, the system developed into a Windows application and transferred to a web application.
+The software is available under a SaaS and serves 30,000 customers on the public and private scale.

-TCP meets the needs of its customers by providing workforce management software and hardware designed to help administrators track employees, manage labor costs and reduce compliance risk.
-TCP’s software includes Time & Attendance, Leave Management, Document Management, Advanced and Dynamic Scheduling and more, all of which integrate with major payroll and ERP/HCM systems.
-TCP also has an extensive array of time collection devices including biometric badge readers and an award-winning temperature reader (Thermal Sensor).
-The core Time Clock easily mounts to a wall and is highly configurable with multiple input methods including a touch screen and touchless options.
-The MobileClock app and WebClock application make it easy for employees to clock in and out while data is immediately recorded in a Microsoft SQL database.
+TCP provides workforce management software and hardware designed to help administrators track employees, manage labor costs, and reduce compliance risk.
+TCP software includes Time & Attendance, Leave Management, Document Management, Advanced and Dynamic Scheduling, and more.
+All of which integrate with major payroll and ERP/HCM systems.

+TCP provides an array of time collection devices including biometric badge readers and a temperature reader (Thermal Sensor).
+The core Time Clock mounts to a wall and is configurable with multiple input methods including a touch screen and touch-less options.
+The MobileClock app and WebClock application enable employees to clock in and out while data is recorded in a Microsoft SQL database.
 TimeClock Manager is a web application for administrators to review hours, enter leave, run reports, and send hours to payroll.

 History

 TCP Software (TimeClock Plus, LLC) was developed in 1988 and known as Data Management Inc. (DMI), which later became known as TimeClock Plus, LLC.
-To better prepare for growth through acquisition, the company name changed again with a rebrand in 2020.
-The software was originally written in DOS and several versions were released up to 1994, with one in 1999 to fix the year 2000 problem.
+The company name changed again with a rebrand in 2020.
+The software was originally written in DOS, and several versions were released up to 1994, with one in 1999 to fix the year 2000 problem.
 Versions were also written for SCO UNIX and IBM AIX.
-The first version for Microsoft Windows was released in 1994.
+The first version of Microsoft Windows was released in 1994.

-Until 2005, the software used a Dbase compatible database, but from version 5.0, it changed to Microsoft SQL.
-In 2006 the first web version was released as a simple, scaled down version of 5.0 for Windows.
-This removed the necessity of a client installation and also made the system available to Macintosh users for the first time.
-In 2008 a complete web version of 5.0 for Windows was introduced.
+Until 2005, the software used a dBase-compatible database, but from version 5.0, it changed to Microsoft SQL.
+In 2006 the first web version was released as a simple, scaled-down version of 5.0 for Windows.
+This removed the need for a client installation and also made the system available to Macintosh users for the first time.
+In 2008, a complete web version of 5.0 for Windows was introduced.

-In 2010 web version 3.0 was released with all the functionality of 6.0 for Windows.
-Later, TimeClock Plus Hybrid was released, which allowed 3.0 for Web and 6.0 for Windows to operate together.
-This was followed by the SaaS model, TimeClock Plus OnDemand, which allows subscribers to use the application on a database hosted by Data Management Inc. at a SAS 70 compliant data center with encrypted data transmission and daily backups.
+In 2010, web version 3.0 was released with all the functionality of 6.0 for Windows.
+Later, TimeClock Plus Hybrid was released, which allowed 3.0 for the Web and 6.0 for Windows to operate together.
+This was followed by the SaaS model, TimeClock Plus OnDemand, which allows subscribers to use the application on a database hosted by Data Management Inc. at an SAS 70-compliant data center with encrypted data transmission and daily backups.
 Two new employee access points were introduced in 2011: an interactive voice response system and mobile applications that run on Android and iPhone.